nicholaskim6/nicholaskim6.github.io/random/classes.markdown

 <br />

 Here's a list of all the classes I took, ordered roughly by a combination of how useful I thought they were and how much I liked them.
 Note that I wasn't really a fan of Princeton's classes in general, and I wouldn't say I ever felt any one class was all that great.
+Ignoring the credit requirement for graduation, I'd probably have opted to take only the classes above ORF 309.

 <br />